liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 Clicking on the star icon at the center adds the selected file to the *Favorites* list. *Favorites* are special files that can be accessed and viewed even when you are offline (more details below).
-If a file is already marked as a favorite, the star icon will be enabled.
-Clicking on it removes the selected file from the *Favorites* list.
+If a file has already been marked as a favorite, a star icon will appear next to it.
+Clicking on the star next to the selected file removes the file from the *Favorites* list.

-Clicking on the rightmost icon displays sharing options, you can, for example, send the file as an email attachment, print the file or copy to the clipboard.
-Some external apps may also appear in this list, you can share your file with social apps and messengers if they are available.
+Clicking on the rightmost icon displays sharing options.
+You can, for example, send the file as an email attachment, print the file, or copy it to your clipboard.
+Some external apps may also appear in this list.
+For example, you can share your file with social apps and messengers if they are available.

 ![Figure 4.x: Share options](../../images/liferay-sync-ios-share.png)

-In the file list there's an Edit button, clicking on it will switch the app to the edit mode as shown bellow:
+In the file list, there's an Edit button.
+Clicking on it switches the app to the edit mode as shown below:

 ![Figure 4.x: Edit mode](../../images/liferay-sync-ios-edit.png)

-Selecting one or more files/folders and clicking on the *Delete* button deletes the selected files/folders from the remote portal, and other users won't be able to view or download it.
+Selecting one or more files or folders and clicking on the *Delete* button deletes the selected files or folders from the remote portal.
+Once you delete files or folders from the remote portal, other users won't be able to view or download them.

-Selecting only one file or folder will enable the *Rename* button.
+Selecting only one file or folder enables the *Rename* button.
 Click on it to change the entry's name locally and remotely.

 To quickly delete a file or folder from the portal, you can also swipe right and click on the *Delete* button in the file list view: